Ticonderago/Javascript-Project/README.md

  * "How To" page to help the user understand how the project works and insturctions on how to start.

 ## Future Features
- * Update the UI to be more resemblance of a drawing application.
+ * Update the UI to be more resemblance of a drawing application...

  ### Live Drawing with Canvas
  When the mouseup or mouseout event handler is triggered, this action will be fired.
 It takes the current mousedown